UHDanke/gd_docs/bugs/bugs.md

 Objects that stop being visible once brought off-screen do not render properly if brough back instantly on-screen.

 ## Toggle and negative Length
-Toggle disables Area effects on the object only if Length is negative.
+Toggle disables Area effects on the object only in some cases for certain proximities and if Length is negative.
-This should be replaced by a dedicated **Ignore Disabled** feature as there is no indication length does that.
+This should be replaced by a dedicated **Ignore Disabled** feature as there is no logic or indication to this behavior.